Preparing the Zektrx page.

-Construction Software Buyers Guide for UK Contractors
+Construction Software Buyers Guide for Contractors

 Choosing construction software is easier when you start with the jobs the system must actually do.
 This guide helps contractors compare platforms around workflows, evidence, adoption and reporting rather than feature lists alone.